← Back to Blog

 Write it

-Quick notes are free forever in NotchPad.
+NotchPad starts free with 20 NotchPad notes.
 Hover over the notch, write the thing, pin it if it matters, and get back to what you were doing.

 Speak it